-Krista Partridge joined MLSA in 2012 as an Administrative Assistant.
+Krista Partridge joined MLSA in 2012.
 She graduated from the University of Montana with a B.A. in Political Science.
 In her free time, she enjoys traveling and gardening.

 Mēghan F. Scott is MLSA's Justice for Montanans (JFM) AmeriCorps Coordinator and joined the team in 2016.
 Mēghan received her Bachelor's degree in Sociology and Social Justice from the University of Saint Francis in Fort Wayne, Indiana and is a two year alumni of the JFM AmeriCorps project.
 In her free time she likes to sing in the chorus with the Helena Symphony and act in productions at Grandstreet Theatre.

 Mel Fisher has been with MLSA since 2015.
 She is the MLSA Victim Legal Assistance Network Project Coordinator, a project aiming at improving access to civil legal aid and supportive services to victims of crime throughout the state.
 She earned her undergraduate degree in Business Management from the University of Jamestown in 2000, and her Master's Degree in Public Administration and Nonprofit Management from the University of Washington in 2007.
 Mel has worked in the fields of victim advocacy, violence prevention, and community building for nearly 20 years, with organizations including the Friendship Center of Helena, EmpowerMT, and the City of Seattle’s Mayor’s Office on Domestic Violence and Sexual Assault.

 Michaela McNichol is a Program Assistant for MLSA's Pro Bono and Low Income Taxpayer Clinic programs.
 She joined MLSA in May of 2019.
 Before joining MLSA she worked at Corette Library, United Way of the Lewis and Clark Area, and as a lobbyist’s assistant during Montana’s 65th Legislative Session.
 She earned her BA in political science at Carroll College.
 A Portland native, Michaela loves dreary weather, good coffee, and indie music.
 In her free time she paints with oils, reads old books, and volunteers as a writing tutor and as a Friend of CASA.
 Michaela hopes to one day become a family lawyer.